 Wintersession courses off campus:

 RISD offers a variety of off-campus study courses (also known as travel courses) which involve travel to locations worldwide.
 Courses are developed by individual faculty who create itineraries, program costs, schedules and so on.
 Off-campus study courses usually require the instructor’s permission prior to enrollment and registration takes place in mid to late October, prior to the regular registration for on campus Wintersession courses.
 Payment in full is due for travel courses at the time of enrollment.
-Wintersession off-campus study classes are expected to span the full Wintersession period (5 weeks this year) and usually include an on-campus period of study, either prior to travel, after travel, or both.
+Wintersession off-campus study classes are expected to span the full Wintersession period (5 weeks) and usually include an on-campus period of study, either prior to travel, after travel, or both.

 Independent Study Projects (ISP): ISPs are described elsewhere on this website and in the course catalog.
 Enrollment requires an overall 3.00 GPA, a faculty tutor, and approval of the student’s and the tutor’s Department Head and Division Dean, using the form available from the Registrar.
 For Liberal Arts ISP information, please see the Checklist and Samples for Liberal Arts Independent Studies.